arij1026/grad778-f22-w08/README.md

 My favorite superhero is Spiderman.

-Unpopular opinion: Tom Holand is the best Spiderman.
+Unpopular opinion: Tom Holland is the best Spiderman.